 Uncle Sam also salutes older Americans by offering special tax breaks to workers 50 and older who are trying to save for retirement.
 Yet, millions of people are unaware of this unique opportunity to save more.

-Just 46% of self-employed workers and 60% of traditionally employed workers who are 50 or older know that the federal government allows people 50 and older to make “catch-up” contributions to their retirement savings accounts, according to a newly released study by the nonprofit Transamerica Center for Retirement Studies.
+Just 46% of self-employed workers and 60% of traditionally employed workers who are 50 or older know that the federal government allows people 50 and older to make “catch-up” contributions to their retirement savings accounts, according to a recent study by the nonprofit Transamerica Center for Retirement Studies.

 Are you among the ranks of such workers?